anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 #### JSON PVR Data {#pvr_data}

 The JSON PVR Data MUST contain the following fields of the `ietf-voucher-request` YANG module as defined in {{I-D.ietf-anima-rfc8366bis}};
-note that this makes optional leaves in the YANG definition mandatory for the PVR artifact:
+note that this makes optional leaf data nodes in the YANG definition mandatory for the PVR artifact:

 * `created-on`: SHALL contain the current date and time at PVR creation as standard date/time string as defined in {{Section 5.6 of !RFC3339}};
-  if the pledge does not have synchronized time, it SHALL use the `created-on` value from the JSON Agent-Signed Data received with the tPVR artifact and SHOULD advance that value based on its local clock to reflect the PVR creation time
+  if the pledge does not have synchronized time, it SHALL use the `created-on` value from the JSON Agent-Signed Data received with the tPVR artifact and SHOULD advance that value based on its local clock to reflect the PVR creation time.
-* `nonce`: SHALL contain a cryptographically strong pseudo-random number
+* `nonce`: SHALL contain a cryptographically strong pseudo-random number.
-* `serial-number`: SHALL contain the product-serial-number in the X520SerialNumber field of the pledge IDevID certificate as string as defined in {{Section 2.3.1 of !RFC8995}}
+* `serial-number`: SHALL contain the product-serial-number in the X520SerialNumber field of the pledge IDevID certificate as string as defined in {{Section 2.3.1 of !RFC8995}}.
-* `assertion`: SHALL contain the assertion type `agent-proximity` to indicate the pledge request (different from BRSKI {{!RFC8995}})
+* `assertion`: SHALL contain the assertion type `agent-proximity` to indicate the pledge request (different from BRSKI {{!RFC8995}}).
 * `agent-provided-proximity-registrar-cert`: SHALL contain the base64-encoded registrar EE certificate provided in the tPVR by the Registrar-Agent;
-  enables the registrar and MASA to verify the Agent Proximity Assertion
+  enables the registrar and MASA to verify the Agent Proximity Assertion.
 * `agent-signed-data`: SHALL contain the same value as the `agent-signed-data` member in the tPVR provided by the Registrar-Agent;
   enables the registrar and MASA to verify the Agent Proximity Assertion;
-  also enables the registrar to log which Registrar-Agent was in contact with the pledge
+  also enables the registrar to log which Registrar-Agent was in contact with the pledge.

-{{pvr_data_example}} below shows an example for the JSON PVR Data:
+{{pvr_data_example}} shows an example for the JSON PVR Data:

 ~~~~ json
 {